 21. Find Out the Reasons Why an Employee is Under-Performing

 For employees who are underperforming, you need to find out why.
 You can’t just make assumptions.
-There could be reasons behind it like -not enough training, not liking the job, not understanding the job, etc.
+There could be reasons behind it like; lack of enough training, not liking the job, not understanding the job, etc.

 22. Provide Effective Training

-In order for your employees to perform well, they need to be trained well.
-Ask yourself this question: Have I trained my employee in a way that they can operate to optimal performance?
+In order for your employees to perform well, they need to be trained effectively.
+Ask yourself this question: Have I trained my employee in a way that they can easily do their job successfully?

 23. Set Clear Expectations of the Job

-With clear expectations, you have the opportunity to talk about expectations and why or why not they are being met.
+With clear expectations, you have the opportunity to talk about performance and why or why not expectations are met.

 24. Provide Effective Tools